 Bad: No spare wheel but TPMS and runflat option from 2010.

 Good: Seven seats as standard along with sliding side doors.
 Outstanding combination of ride and handling.
 Good range of low emission petrol and diesel engines.

 Bad: A seven-seater for young families rather than those with tall teenagers.

-Good: Fun to drive and economical, based on the Fiat 500 but handles so much better it donated its suspension improvements to the Fiat.
+Good: Fun to drive and economical, based on the FIAT 500 but handles so much better that it donated its suspension improvements to the FIAT.
 More room in rear than 500.

 Bad: Diesel engine not worth the extra.
 Never got TwinAir engine.

 Good: Probably the sportiest handling SUV in the £20k-£30k bracket.
 More spacious than original.
 Options include electric tailgate that works by kicking your foot under the rear bumper.